Why Illinois?

 Do you require proof of financial resources?

-As our students are typically supported by teaching or research assistantships, we do not require evidence of financial resources for Astronomy applicants.
+We endeavor to support our students with teaching or research assistantships; therefore, we do not require evidence of financial resources for Astronomy applicants.
 However, international students will need to submit funding documentation in order to obtain a visa (see bullet list above).
 This can be done after you are admitted.

 Do I have to be an undergraduate Astronomy or Astrophysics major?

 No!
 Many of our graduate students arrive with degrees in physics, and some have come from mathematics or other science and engineering fields.
+Modern astronomy is often interdisciplinary.
 These students often thrive by bringing their additional expertise to their astronomical research.
-However, successful applicants will have completed (and done well in) intermediate and advanced undergraduate physics.
+However, successful applicants must have completed (and done well in) intermediate and advanced undergraduate physics.
 Those arriving with less background in astronomy and astrophysics typically take our 400-level courses to fill in any gaps.

 Do I need to find an advisor before applying?
 How are advisors assigned?

-All astronomy applications are placed in a common pool before review, and so you will not be admitted into an individual research group.
+All astronomy applications are placed in a common pool before review, and admission decisions are not made by individual research groups.
 You should describe your research interests and name one or more potential advisors in your application, but you do not need to obtain commitments from them to advise or support you.
 Most students choose an advisor after they start the program, and working with more than one advisor over the course of the program is encouraged.

 I took the Physics GRE test.
 Should I report the score?